jonathanirvings/apio-2021/jumps/statement/index.md

 ## Implementation Details

-You should implement the following procedure.
+You should implement the following procedures:

 ```
 void init(int N, int[] H)